-Protecting a fifth-year quarterback and a young running core yields quite the challenge for the 2019 Colorado Buffaloes offensive line.
+Protecting a fifth-year quarterback and a young running core yields quite the challenge for the 2019 University of Colorado football offensive line.
 But so far, new faces and a new coach are meshing together this fall with high hopes.

 Competition is often believed to improve players, and there is certainly competition with the o-line group.
 Notable returners include senior Tim Lynott, junior Kary Kutsch and sophomores William Sherman, Frank Filip and Colby Pursell.
 Joining the group with high expectations is Oklahoma State graduate transfer, Arlington Hambright.